WordPress/gutenberg/packages/block-editor/README.md

 ### useBlockBindingsUtils

-Retrieves the existing utils to update the block `bindings` metadata.
+Retrieves the existing utils needed to update the block `bindings` metadata.
+They can be used to create, modify, or remove connections from the existing block attributes.

+It contains the following utils:

+-   `updateBlockBindings`: Updates the value of the bindings connected to block attributes.
+It can be used to remove a specific binding by setting the value to `undefined`.
+-   `removeAllBlockBindings`: Removes the bindings property of the `metadata` attribute.

 _Usage_